florisvb/pylon_camera/README.rst

 ******
 **Installation**
 ******
-The package has been tested for ROS-Indigo and ROS-Kinetic.
+The package has been tested for ROS-Indigo, ROS-Kinetic, and ROS-Noetic.

 The pylon_camera-pkg requires the pylonSDK to be installed on your system.
 Please download and install the pylon debian package for your architecture from:

 ``https://www.baslerweb.com/de/support/downloads/downloads-software/``

+You have to use pylon 5.2 for this package to compile correctly.

 In order to build the package, you need to configure rosdep (i.e. the ROS command-line tool for checking and installing system dependencies for ROS packages) such that it knows how to resolve this dependency.
 This can be achieved by executing the following commands:

-``sudo sh -c 'echo "yaml https://raw.githubusercontent.com/magazino/pylon_camera/indigo-devel/rosdep/pylon_sdk.yaml " > /etc/ros/rosdep/sources.list.d/15-plyon_camera.list'``
+``sudo sh -c 'echo "yaml https://raw.githubusercontent.com/florisvb/pylon_sources_noetic/refs/heads/main/pylon_sdk.yaml" > /etc/ros/rosdep/sources.list.d/15-plyon_camera.list'``

 ``rosdep update``

 Then, clone the pylon_camera-pkg, and the camera_control_msgs-pkg and install the pylon SDK in your catkin_ws:

-``cd ~/catkin_ws/src/ && git clone https://github.com/magazino/pylon_camera.git && git clone https://github.com/magazino/camera_control_msgs.git``
+``cd ~/catkin_ws/src/ && git clone https://github.com/florisvb/pylon_camera.git && git clone https://github.com/florisvb/camera_control_msgs.git``

 ``rosdep install --from-paths . --ignore-src --rosdistro=$ROS_DISTRO -y``